cert-manager/website/content/docs/getting-started/README.md

 >
 > ℹ️ There are two Ingress classes available for GKE Ingress.
 The `gce` class deploys an external load balancer and the `gce-internal` class deploys an internal load balancer.
 Ingress resources without a class specified default to `gce`.
 >
-> ⚠️Contrary to the Kubernetes Ingress documentation, you MUST use the `kubernetes.io/ingress.class` annotation rather than the `Ingress.Spec.IngressClassName` field.
+> ⚠️ Contrary to the Kubernetes Ingress documentation, you MUST use the `kubernetes.io/ingress.class` annotation rather than the `Ingress.Spec.IngressClassName` field.
 > See [kubernetes/ingress-gce/issues#1301](https://github.com/kubernetes/ingress-gce/issues/1301#issuecomment-1133356812) and [kubernetes/ingress-gce#1337](https://github.com/kubernetes/ingress-gce/pull/1337).